 My work as a theatre artist and story-teller is just one way in which I can fulfill this bridge-building responsibility and celebrate all my honoured relatives in wahkohtowin.

 While I may sometimes welcome further conversations about my cultural identity, I respectfully reserve the right to share that knowledge. maarsi.

 Acknowledging Spirit in Language

 Words are ceremony.
-I have known this in my work as a theatre artist, but also in my efforts to honour my heritage.
+I have known this in my work as a theatre artist, but also in my efforts to reconnect with my Métis heritage.
 They carry the resilient spirit of generations and connect us deeply to one another, but they must be used and shared in order to be kept alive.
 I am a guest on Treaty Six, so I learn Nehiyawin to honour my hosts.
-My First Nations roots are Anishnaabe, so those words connect me to my deep ancestors.
+My First Nations roots are Anishnaabe, so learning Anishnaabemowin connects me to those grandmothers.
 As a French speaker, Michif is both strange and familiar to me.
 In Michif Pekiskwewin (the Michif Language), the interweaving of Nehiyawin, Anishnaabemowin, and French speaks to the interconnectivity of Indigenous relations.
 There are innumerable beautiful dialects, and all these words are teachings and gifts.